Valve Turning Design

 Carnegie Mellon University & Worcester Polytechnic Institute, Dec 2013 -- Jun 2015

-Manipulation leader for the WPI-CMU's DARPA Robotics Challenge (DRC) team.
-Extensive experience with the 30 DoF Boston Dynamics Atlas humanoid robot.
-Research and implementation of state-of-the-art full-body motion planning libraries including MoveIt (OMPL), CHOMP, CBiRRT2 and TrajOpt, with emphasis on maintaining multiple constraints simultaneously (balance, collision-avoidance, end-effector pose, etc..).
+As the Manipulation Leader for the WPI-CMU team in the DARPA Robotics Challenge (DRC), I gained extensive experience with the 30-DoF Boston Dynamics Atlas humanoid robot.
+I researched and implemented state-of-the-art full-body motion planning libraries—including MoveIt (OMPL), CHOMP, CBiRRT2, and TrajOpt—with an emphasis on simultaneously maintaining multiple constraints such as balance, collision avoidance, and end-effector positioning.

 Computer World - DARPA challenge greatly propelled humanoid robotics -- and WPI